Bobspadger/BigCommerce-Core-Web-Vitals/README.md

 ## Standing on the shoulders of Giants.

-Its worth stressing that this work is really just an implementation of the incredible work done by Tony Mcreith at [Website advantage](https://websiteadvantage.com.au/Bigcommerce).
+Its worth stressing that this work is really just an implementation of the incredible work done by Tony Mcreath at [Website advantage](https://websiteadvantage.com.au/Bigcommerce).
 I'd suggest going and reading his blog posts on the all the reasons why these widgets and code snippets exist.